BILL LEE, COMMISSIONER EMERITUS

 During Bill’s tenure as the Frontier League Commissioner the League enjoyed great success, growing into a 16-team circuit with clubs in seven states plus two Canadian provinces.
 Bill lives in Shiloh, Illinois, with his fiancée Debbie.

 KEVIN WINN, DEPUTY COMMISSIONER – STRATEGIC DEVELOPMENT

 Kevin Winn joins the Frontier League after serving as Executive Director for the Can-Am League during their 2019 season.
-Winn will oversee strategic planning, expansion, and marketing for the Frontier League.
+Kevin will oversee strategic planning, expansion, and marketing for the Frontier League.

-A graduate of Central Connecticut State University, Winn resides in Dayton, Ohio with his wife, Colonel Lori Winn, USAF and their two daughters, Kendall and Reagan.
+A graduate of Central Connecticut State University, Kevin resides in North Granby, Connecticut, with his wife, Colonel Lori Winn, USAF and their two daughters, Kendall and Reagan.

 E-mail Kevin Winn at email@example.com

 Steve Tahsler was promoted to Deputy Commissioner for the Frontier League following the 2009 season.
 Steve is entering his 25th season in the Frontier League and previously served as General Manager for the Windy City ThunderBolts.
 He has also been the General Manager for the Slippery Rock Sliders, Evansville Otters, and Dubois County Dragons along with serving as Director of Operations for the Otters.